Washington has more than 2,000 polluted waters listed in areas where agriculture is the primary land use activity.

 Dryland crop farmers can enroll in the Farmed Smart Certification program through the Pacific Northwest Direct Seed Association, which represents direct-seed producers in Idaho, Oregon, and Washington.
 Certified farms have the flexibility to choose which practices best fit their needs.

-To strengthen our commitment to the agricultural community, Director Bellon developed the Agriculture and Water Quality Advisory Committee.
+To strengthen our commitment to the agricultural community, former Director Bellon developed the Agriculture and Water Quality Advisory Committee.
 The committee represents many agriculture interests and meets to discuss our work, which protects clean water and supports a healthy agriculture industry.
 Landowners and producers can connect with the committee through represented associations and interest groups.

 Throughout this effort we are reaching out to the agricultural community, tribal governments, federal, state and local agencies, environmental and public interest groups, academia, and the general public.
 Our goal is for an inclusive process that benefits from the knowledge and expertise of stakeholders.